pastor-robert/dux/faq.md

 ### ... is the HTML stored?

 The secret sauce in docsify is this: the HTML is never stored nor transmitted.
+The content is written in Markdown.
-The is written in Markdown.
-It is rendered to HTML in the browser!
+The content is transmitted to the browser in Markdown.
+It is rendered to HTML by a Javascript program in the browser!

 ### ... is the blog hosted?